eclipse-sumo/sumo/docs/web/docs/Tutorials/TraCI4Traffic_Lights.md

 simulation step, read the induction loop and switch the phase of the traffic light until the end is reached where no vehicle exists on the road anymore.
-If we find a vehicle on the induction loop the phase is switched such that the north south-direction gets green.
+If we find a vehicle on the induction loop the phase is switched such that the north-south direction gets green.
 If no vehicle is on the detector, and we are not already in the process of switching (so EW has still green), we try to keep this phase by simply setting it again.
 In the end, we close the connection.